codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 Edit across files from one chat prompt.

 - **Edit Mode**: You control the files, context, and edits.
-- **Agent Mode**: Copilot takes the wheel, edits code, runs terminal commands, and fixes stuff until the task’s done.
+- **Agent Mode**: Copilot takes the wheel, edits code, runs terminal commands, and fixes stuff until the task's done.
 (Only in VS Code)

 ---